Couverture de A Billion Years

 À propos de ce contenu audio

-One of the highest-ranking defectors from Scientology exposes the secret inner workings of the powerful organization in this remarkable memoir that is “not only a cautionary tale but also an inspiring story of resilience” (Leah Remini, New York Times bestselling author).
+This explosive memoir from former Scientology executive Mike Rinder reveals the secret inner workings of the powerful organization and his remarkable escape from its highest ranks that is “not only a cautionary tale but also an inspiring story of resilience” (Leah Remini, New York Times bestselling author).

 Mike Rinder’s parents began taking him to their local Scientology center when he was five years old.
 After high school, he signed a billion-year contract and was admitted into Scientology’s elite inner circle, the Sea Organization.
 Brought to founder L. Ron Hubbard’s yacht and promised training in Hubbard’s most advanced techniques, Rinder was instead put to work swabbing the decks.